 Page 246.
 “It’s okay to say no.” I’m terrible at saying no and have a bad habit of overcommitting myself.
 This has the snowball effect of increasing my stress and decreasing the amount of time I can commit to stress-relieving activities and sleep.

 A Video Preview of the Book

-The winner was chosen with a random number generator on 2/7/2014.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Flavia Gomes!
 If you didn’t win, don’t despair.
 The book is reasonably priced and worth every penny.
 You can purchase a copy here.